Food waste collections

 Do some food waste prep

-Start watching what food you’re wasting each week.
+Now that you are separating out your food waste, could you start watching what food you’re wasting each week?
 Reducing the amount of edible food you throw away will save you money and reduce your carbon footprint.

 All about your weekly food waste collections